-The registration form is available online and serves to establish eligibility, which cannot be established through phone and e-mail communications.
+The registration form is available online and serves to establish eligibility, which cannot be established through phone conversation or e-mail communication.
 Once submitted, it will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
 You will receive a confirmation email in the week following your submission.

 Step 2.
 Fulbright Online Application Procedure

 Following successful registration and confirmation of eligibility, applicants will be given a link to complete the online Fulbright application in English (SLATE platform).
 Applications submitted without prior registration will not be accepted.
 When you begin your application, the platform will ask you to confirm that you have contacted the local office (registration) and that you are eligible for this award.

 The Fulbright Foundation accepts ONLY applications submitted online through the SLATE platform.
 Faxed, emailed, or mailed copies of applications will not be accepted.

 The following documents must be completed/uploaded as part of the online application:

 - Degrees and transcripts of all university grades, in both Greek and English (Academic Materials section).

 - TOEFL or IELTS, GRE and/or GMAT score reports in accordance with U.S. university requirements.